 This Sofrito recipe is made of a mixture of fresh aromatic ingredients mainly used in Spanish and Latin American cooking giving your dishes great flavor.

 Home cooking can be very time-consuming.
-Especially, when you have a million other things to do in a 24 hour day.
+Especially, when you have a million other things to do with a busy schedule.
 The days are not long enough.
 I’ve had to come up with a system for practically everything in my life to ensure that I can get the most done in a shorter amount of time.

 This homemade Latin Sofrito seasoning is one of those systems and a pretty handy kitchen hack.

-Like in most Hispanic households, I have to feed my family at least one home cooked meal daily.
-Well, not really daily, lest say 5-6 days a week.
-I like to take my days off from the kitchen once in a while.
-Anyways, the point is that on most days I have to divide my time between many different tasks and having a full meal for dinner on the table is almost always one of them.
+Like in most Latinx households, I have to feed my family at least one home-cooked meal at least 5-6 days a week.
+And it is not easy to accomplish — to say the least.
+Even though I love to cook, I like to take my days off from the kitchen once in a while.
+So on most days, I have to divide my time between many different tasks, and making a full meal for dinner on the table is almost always one of them.

 For me, it is crucial that my food has a great taste even on the days when I can’t be in the kitchen for too long.
 That is why I started making my own fresh homemade sofrito.